christian-bick/edugraph-embed/README.md

 Contributions are welcome!

-Ideally, always open an issue first to make sure your contribution aligns with the project's scope.
+Ideally, **always open a Github issue** first to make sure your contribution aligns with the project's scope.

 Please also make sure to add tests with your contribution and to only submit PRs with green tests.